-Let me tell you, reader of my thoughts, on what my Almost Four Steps Git Routine consists.
-I am assuming, though, that you know git basics.
+Next, I will detail what consists the Almost Four Steps Git Routine.
+I am assuming that you know git basics.
 Do not worry if you do not know!
 Here is a quick intro.

 Check Branch Status

-First, check-in the status of the local work tree.
-Because frankly, I always forget what I was doing before.
+First, check the status of the local work tree.
+Because frankly, I always forget what I was doing.
 So, I enter the [ git status ] command.

 If the branch is not clean, save changes